andgineer/spark-aws-rdkit/README.md

 This will save your time to install it by yourself.
 It is really very time consuming enterprise.

 For faster conda dependency install I use [mamba](https://github.com/mamba-org/mamba).

+## AWS ECS

+This Apache Spark containers also tested with AWS ESC (Amazon Container Orchestration Service).

+See scripts and `README.md` in `aws/`.
+You fill configuration into `environment.sh` and after that you can create Spark cluster in AWS ESC completely automatically.